Eyevinn/safari-bitrate-monitor/readme.md

 Safari Bitrate Monitor
 ===

-A small package to monitor buffering and dropped frames on the video element, reporting it back as state updates into a sent in callback.
+Simple approach to monitor bitrate changes in Safari, on the native video element

 ## Simple Usage